chongwee0312/ibm_data_engineering/project_03/README.md

+# Project Title
+Designing and Implementing a Relational Database System for a Coffee Shop

 # Scenario
 In this scenario, you have recently been hired as a Data Engineer by a New York based coffee shop chain that is looking to expand nationally by opening a number of franchise locations.
 As part of their expansion process, they want to streamline operations and revamp their data infrastructure.